Canary Mission: Reception

-In October 2019, Ray Hanania argued that Canary Mission was silencing legitimate criticism of Israel.

 Canary Mission has been criticized for targeting Jewish organizations critical of Zionism, such as Jewish Voice for Peace (JVP), IfNotNow, and Mondoweiss.
 The site profiles Jewish students affiliated with such organizations; listing JVP as having promoted BDS.
 Canary has justified such profiling by stating JVP "dismisses and enables anti-Semitism."
 JVP has responded by condemning Canary Mission for "targeted campaigns of misinformation, bigotry and slander."

 Pro-Palestinian sources have denounced Canary Mission's activities as an attempt to silence critics of Israel on American college campuses through intimidation.
-In response, pro-Palestinian activists have started a website called Against Canary Mission, and say they intend to host profiles of people targeted by Canary Mission in order to portray their activism in a positive light.
+In response, pro-Palestinian activists announced in 2018 plans to launch a website called Against Canary Mission in order to publish profiles of people targeted by Canary Mission and portray their activism in a positive light.
 Some pro-Israel organizations have also criticized Canary Mission for its aggressive tactics.

-Canary Mission has received support from the Algemeiner Journal, Middle East Forum, and Israel Campus Coalition.
+Canary Mission has received support from the Algemeiner Journal, Middle East Forum, and Israel on Campus Coalition.

+Reverse Canary Mission

+In response to Canary Mission's tactics, a website called Reverse Canary Mission was set up during the Gaza war with the stated purpose of identifying "individuals who advocate for the ethnic cleansing and genocide of the Palestinian people".

+As of February 2026, the site had published the details of 5,000 people it accused of supporting Israel.
+That month, it doxxed Melbourne-based Jewish actress Naomi Lisner, accusing her of supporting Israel's "illegal occupation of Palestine" and promoting anti-Palestinian racism after she claimed her union, Media, Entertainment & Arts Alliance (MEAA), was supporting an "international conspiracy to murder Holocaust survivors" in her 2025 screenplay The Imbalance because of MEAA's past support for Palestinians.

+The Forward criticized both Canary Mission and Reverse Canary Mission for applying an overbroad definition of antisemitism and anti-Palestinian hatred, respectively.